-When driving highly inductive loads with the relay outputs, it is recommended that RC suppression networks (often called 'Snubbers') are used for two reasons:
+When driving inductive loads with the relay outputs, it is recommended that RC suppression networks (often called 'Snubbers'), fitted at the load end, are used for two reasons:

 - To limit the amount of electrical noise caused by arcing across the contacts which may, in extreme cases, cause the microprocessor to act erratically. - To protect the relay contacts against premature wear through pitting.